A primer on the Japanese art of 1868 to 1912 — an era of change which saw the end of the shogunate and an opening up to Western ideas

 The profound impact of the country’s new engagement with foreign cultures is evident in many areas of Meiji-period art, which reflected a new era for the nation and its developing relationship with the wider world.

-'The Meiji era brought Japanese art to the international stage for the first time,’ says Takaaki Murakami, Head of Sale, Japanese and Korean Art at Christie’s in New York.
+‘The Meiji era brought Japanese art to the international stage for the first time,’ says Takaaki Murakami, Head of Japanese Art at Christie’s.
 The participation of Japanese artists in European exhibitions, and the establishment in 1907 of the official Bunten exhibition in Tokyo — which sought to replicate the French Salon (the official exhibition of the French Academy of Fine Arts) — introduced Japanese audiences to a wide range of artistic styles.

 The Meiji period saw 'a rapid expansion of artistic forms, mediums, subjects and styles,’ explains Murakami, ‘a stark contrast to the relatively limited production — mainly swords and armour — commissioned by samurai patrons in the Edo period.’